 Who we share your personal information with

-Department for Education (DfE) (statutory for early years funding and policy monitoring)
+Department for Education (DfE)

-Kent County Council Management Information & Finance (to provide funding)
+Kent County Council Management Information & Finance

-Kent County Council teams working to improve outcomes for children and young people
+Kent County Council teams supporting children

-Commissioned providers of local authority services (such as education services)
+Commissioned providers of local authority services

-Schools that you attend after leaving us
+Schools that children attend after leaving us

 We will share personal information with law enforcement or other authorities if required by applicable law.